TUMFTM/trajectory_planning_helpers/README.md

+# Description
+This repository provides some helper functions we frequently use in our trajectory planning software stack at FTM/TUM.
+Many of the functions are based on third order splines because we use them as a basis for our path planning.
+Please keep in mind that some of the functions are designed to work on a closed (race-) track and might therefore not work properly on a common street network.

 # List of components
+* `angle3pt`: Calculates angle by turning from a to c around b.
 * `calc_ax_profile`: Calculate the longitudinal acceleration profile for a given velocity profile.
 * `calc_head_curv_an`: Analytical curvature calculation on the basis of third order splines.
 * `calc_head_curv_num`: Numerical curvature calculation.